AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Show panel with subplots for each hierarchy with planned path
 - [ ] CLI tool which launches map server and rviz.
 Guide through creation of elevator connections.
 With clicked point and map change.
 Save positions in graph.yaml

+Real Robot Implementation

+- [ ] Create roadmap of IRAS Lab
+- [ ] Create Roadmap of Augsburg hospital
+- [ ] Change robot to neobotix
+- [ ] Which neobotix robot is used on PeTRA mpo500 mp500
+- [ ] Integrate ROS2 Navigation Stack